How to Choose the Right Social Listening Provider

 1. What use cases does the platform support?

-The very first thing to consider when evaluating a platform is how it will support your day-to-day operations.
+When evaluating a platform, the first thing to consider is how it will support your day-to-day operations.
 What data needs do you have?

 Sitting down to map out all of the areas you believe social listening can help is an important first step to selecting a tool.
-It will also help you make a more compelling case to your finance and leadership teams.
+It will also help you make a compelling case for your finance and leadership teams.

 For example, if your team is often asked for competitive intelligence, you will want to make sure the platform you choose has the ability to run multiple searches at once, and highlight differences quickly.